 Even in his earliest fights, KID Yamamoto was good at this MMA thing and in a real demonstrable way.
 KID wasn’t just your average violent fighter, his violence wasn’t based on pace or cumulative damage.
 His punches took years off of your life.
 See the fight with Hideki Kadowaki, this blog’s namesake.
 It looks like his fist is gonna pass through Kadowaki’s skull, and these are punches from the guard.
 It was just next level stuff, especially for 143 pounds, it was basically unheard of.
 Later on he separated Royler Gracie from consciousness with one punch, used his knee to send Kazuyuki Miyata to heaven, punted Rani Yahya’s head into the cheap seats.
 Go out and find these fights.
 See these things for yourself, witness these moments, they are incredible.

 This sport has a history of great fighters, fighters blessed with tremendous talent and capacity of inflict damage, but that doesn’t mean that anyone really cares.
-People cared about KID Yamamoto.
+People never gravitated to Demetrius Johnson, Fedor was only ever a mild curiosity for most people.
+Talent and mass appeal aren’t exactly linked, but people cared about KID Yamamoto.
 He was the spearhead that brought K-1 into MMA, His fights in K-1 Max, especially his New Year’s Eve kickboxing bout with K-1 Max ace Masato made him a superstar.
 Eventually, KID headed K-1’s answer to Pride FC, and along with recent Pride defector Kazushi Sakuraba, Hero’s became Japan’s biggest MMA promotion — Hero’s was their promotion, built around them, built for them.
-While in America it seemed like Pride, until it’s demise, rules Japanese MMA, Hero’s was the preeminent MMA organization in Japan from it’s inception.
+While in America it seemed like Pride, until it’s demise, ruled Japanese MMA, Hero’s was the preeminent MMA organization in Japan from it’s inception.
 In Japan everyone knew KID, everyone watched Hero’s, Pride wasn’t on the same level anymore.
 KID did that.

 But finally, when Pride, and K-1, and Dream, and Sengoku had all dried up, when all the money in Japan was gone, Dana finally got KID.
 It was the end of the career, his best days were behind him, but he went to the UFC, Things did not go well.
 His first fight, against future Pound-for-Pound king Demetrious Johnson, served it’s purpose, Johnson got an impressive name on his resume, KID looked alright, and everyone could move on.
 His next two fights were also losses, to lesser opponents.
 Ones KID probably should have one, but he just didn’t have it anymore.
 And because bookends don’t really exist and because careers never end fittingly, KID’s MMA career ended when his opponent couldn’t continue after an eye poke.
 KID was denied his final moment, to end a career in triumph or go out on his shield.
 The doctor stopped the fight, it ended in a no contest.
 In no way was it a satisfactory ending, and not the way KID Yamamoto’s story should end.
 So, what are we to make of KID’s career, what should be his lasting memory?
 I know what it is for me.